AppImage/docs.appimage.org/source/reference/best-practices.rst

    For an example, see: https://github.com/KaidanIM/Kaidan/commit/da38011b55a1aa5d17764647ecd699deb4be437f

 .. warning::

    :code:`QStandardPaths::standardLocations(QStandardPaths::AppDataLocation)` **does not work reliably.**

    According to the `Qt documentation`_, this resolves to :code:`~/.local/share/<APPNAME>`, :code:`/usr/local/share/<APPNAME>`, :code:`/usr/share/<APPNAME>`, but clearly :code:`/usr` is not where these things are located in an AppImage.

+..
+  I've added this.
+Should it be removed?

+If for some reason you're unable to get your appimage working with relatives paths, you may choose to use getenv() and read the :ref:`APPIMAGE environmental variable <ref-env_vars>` which is set at runtime.

 .. _BinReloc: https://github.com/limbahq/binreloc
 .. _Resourceful: https://github.com/drbenmorgan/Resourceful